Crazy Man, Crazy: Cover versions

 In 1991, Chimbo's Revival released the song as a 45 picture sleeve single on High Mountain Records.

 Bill Haley's Comets and The Original Band, Bill Haley's Original Comets, have also recorded the song.
 Marshall Lytle has performed the song in concert with Bill Haley, Jr. and the Comets with Bill Turner and The Blue Smoke Band.
 Bill Haley, Jr. has recorded and also performed the song live in concert.
 Johnny Kay's Rockets released a recording of the song on the 2009 CD album on Hydra: Johnny Kay: Tale of a Comet.

 Phil Haley and the Comments have recorded the song and performed it live in concert in 2008, with the performances available on YouTube.

 A player piano version was recorded by J. Lawrence Cook which was originally issued as QRS 8980 and reissued as part of a 3-song medley entitled "Bill Haley Hits No. 1" on QRS XP-440.

-R&B saxophonist Big Jay McNeely released an answer record ("Nervous Man Nervous") on Federal Records as 12141 as a 78rpm 10" shellac and a 7" 45rpm single in August, 1953 featuring the chorus from "Crazy Man, Crazy" and the "go, go, go, go, go, go" refrain.
+R&B saxophonist Big Jay McNeely released an answer record ("Nervous Man Nervous") on Federal Records as 12141 as a 78 rpm 10-inch shellac and a 7-inch 45 rpm single in August, 1953 featuring the chorus from "Crazy Man, Crazy" and the "go, go, go, go, go, go" refrain.

 A 1953 advertisement for an appearance by Bill Haley and the Comets at the Hofbrau Hotel in Wildwood, New Jersey noted that the Hamilton Trio danced to "Crazy Man Crazy" on the Your Show of Shows TV program and that Danny Kaye, Ralph Marterie, The Ravens, and the Mellowaires had "jumped" on the song.

 The Danish band The Hellions released an A side 45 single version in 1965 on Odeon/EMI.

 Finnish singer Esa Pakarinen released the song as a 45 single in 1976 as "Hullu Mies Hullu" on Polydor.

 The Stargazers recorded the song in 1991 on the Back in Orbit album.

 Tim Timebomb released an instrumental version on the Pirates Press label in 2012.
 He also released a version with vocals on Hellcat.

 Hank Biggs and The Hardtops released a version on the 2013 album Lucky Streak.

 Eddie Rivers of Asleep at the Wheel recorded a version in 2013 on the Plain Talkin' Man album.

 The Lake Travis Fiddlers featuring Ray Benson recorded a version on the 2016 I Hear You Talkin album.